 Definitions:

-Intermediary – any entity that participates in the exchange of a FHIR based transaction other than the ultimate requester and responder (e.g. a business associate, Clearinghouse, HIE)”
+Intermediary – any entity that participates in a FHIR based transaction other than the ultimate requester and responder (e.g. a business associate, Clearinghouse, HIE) (does this include translation into and out of other “standards” (e.g. V2, X12))

 Scaling Architecture (e.g. intermediaries) Considerations